Kevin-Cai-dev/node-vc-monitor/README.md

 - Add command recognition, any suggestions for commands would be appreciated!
 - Design a simple front-end page to monitor the status of the bot
 - Implement dynamic help command
+- Add checks in subscribe commands to ensure users have permissions to view